 #3.
 Open vs Closed funnels in Google Analytics 4 + how data is calculated

 As I have mentioned before, your funnels in Google Analytics 4 can be open or closed.
 A closed funnel (this is the default option) means that a visitor can enter the funnel only in the first step.
 He/she cannot enter the funnel in any other step.

 On the other side, open funnels allow visitors/users to enter the funnel at any step (not just the first one).

-The dropoffs in the funnel analysis report are counted when a visitor does not proceed to another step.
+The dropoffs in the funnel exploration report are counted when a visitor does not proceed to another step.
 If a visitor/user enter the funnel in the 1st step, then skips the 2nd step, and then completes the 3rd funnel step, that last step will not be counted and the drop-off will be seen after the 1st step.

 Visitors/users cannot skip funnel steps in Google Analytics 4.